Anjali856/apnacollege-demo/README.md

 # apnacollege-demo
 This is first Git Repository
-Author- Anjali Kumari
+Author- Anjali Kumari.